aew2sbee/zenn/books/github-foundations/draft.md

 1. [ ] Create, Stop, Delete
 1. [ ] Create, Rebuild, Delete

-### If you stop your GitHub Codespace environment can you come back to the changes later if you haven&#39;t committed them?
+### If you stop your GitHub Codespace environment can you come back to the changes later if you haven't committed them?

 &gt; https://docs.github.com/en/codespaces/getting-started/understanding-the-codespace-lifecycle#stopping-a-codespace

-1. [x] Yes, that&#39;s the default behavior when stopping and then starting a GitHub Codespace
+1. [x] Yes, that's the default behavior when stopping and then starting a GitHub Codespace
 1. [ ] No, these changes will be lost.
 You need to commit them before stopping the Codespace.

----------------------↑ まで完了------------------------------

 ### Which of these statements regarding GitHub Codespaces lifecycle are true?
 (Choose three.)

 &gt; https://docs.github.com/en/codespaces/getting-started/understanding-the-codespace-lifecycle

-- [x] A Codespace&#39;s lifecycle begins when you create a Codespace and ends when you delete it.
+- [x] A Codespace's lifecycle begins when you create a Codespace and ends when you delete it.
 - [x] You can stop and restart a Codespace without losing the changes that you make to your project.
 - [x] You can disconnect and reconnect to an active Codespace without affecting its running processes.
 - [ ] You can stop and restart a Codespace without affecting its running processes.